General Cleaning vs Deep Cleaning – Important Differences

 • Phones

-Ways of cleaning: removing loose items (i.e. trash), dusting, wiping down, cleaning with soap or detergent.
+Ways of cleaning: removing loose items (i.e. trash), dusting, wiping down, cleaning with soap or detergent, and performing general cleaning duties as part of routine cleaning tasks.

 Frequency: